gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Now that we're paginating our data, we have a problem. (click)
+Now that we're paginating our data, we have a problem. *

 The TodoMVC spec requires a Toggle button that toggles completion of the full list and a  "Clear Completed" button that deletes all completed todos.

-If we naively implemented these actions by iterating over the full list of todos and sending individual requests, we'd have to load the entire list into the client, (click) or risk updating only part of our full Todo list.
+If we naively implemented these actions by iterating over the full list of todos and sending individual requests, we'd have to load the entire list into the client, * or risk updating only part of our full Todo list.
 -->

 ---